S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-04-19-Named-Pipe-PTH.md

 ---
 **2.05.2021: Update**

 This idea was nice with the background thought, that we have local `and` network authentication for the new process.
-But we only do stuff locally with an Impersonation token, therefore the raining shells would not help us to move anywhere.
+But we can only do stuff locally with an Impersonation token.
+This is also explained in the next part.
+Therefore the raining shells would not help us to move anywhere.

 ---